All are Welcome

 Emmanuel also prides itself on investing in youth and children.
 Members are keenly aware that the presence of so many children is a gift, and the congregation is committed to serving them well.

-Emmanuel has a history of outreach projects, including programs for the homeless, refugee sponsorship, involvement with Habitat for Humanity, and other endeavours.
+Emmanuel has a history of outreach projects, including programs for people experiencing homelessness and/or economic struggles, refugee sponsorship, involvement with Habitat for Humanity, Vera’s Place (supporting Women on their road to recovery from drug and alcohol addiction) and many other endeavours.

 There are several groups within our congregation.
 Among them are Bible and Beers (our post-high-school and up group), Toothpix (senior’s social group), and the Youth Group.
-We put on many special events: dramas, music nights, square-dance, a Crokinole competition, and other gatherings that allow us to enjoy each other’s company.
+We put on many special events: dramas, music nights, square-dance, a Crokinole competition, Board Game nights and other gatherings that allow us to enjoy each other’s company.

 In response to God’s love and guided by Christ’s Spirit, we journey together: a growing, nurturing, forgiving, and affirming community, joyfully celebrating our faith and reaching out to all with compassion and hope.

 In response to God’s love, we celebrate the diversity of creation and commit to fostering and living out a safe community where all are welcome.
 We acknowledge all as children of God regardless of age, gender, gender identity, sexual orientation, race, ethnic background, ability or economic circumstance.
 We embrace all in the life and ministry of the church family.
 We celebrate the blessings that diversity brings to our community, even as it challenges us to journey with Christ down roads we have not yet travelled.